tmfarrell/tmfarrell.github.io/_posts/2025-04-06-future_of_healthcare.md

 You can already see this happening in the consumer wearable market with their sleep and recovery scores.
 Inevitably, they will want to implement predictive features that make reccomendations and are more forward looking.

-On the clinical side, the literature on AI in medicine is also exploding.
+On the clinical side, the literature on AI in medicine is also steadily growing.

 <img src="/assets/img/ai_medicine_pubmed.png"
 	style="display: block; margin-left: auto; margin-right: auto; width: 80%; border:1px solid #D3D3D3" />